Computer viruses have the potential to completely wreck your system. You know how disruptive a virus can be if you’ve ever had one.

 4. Suspicious Activity

-If you notice that your computer is doing things when no programs are running, there might be a virus behind the scenes.
-If your camera appears to be on without you turning it on or your external modem is always running, do a virus scan to see if anything has infected your machine.
+If you observe that your computer is performing actions even when no apps are open, a virus may be operating in the background.
+Check your computer for viruses by running a virus check if your camera seems to be on without your turning it on or if your external modem is always on.

 5. Popups, Unwanted Programs and Unwanted Toolbars

-The same thing goes with unwanted programs and toolbars.
-Free downloads are notorious for trying to sneak extras onto your computer, which can slow it down or contain viruses.
-When you’re downloading anything, make sure you pay attention to ALL of the files that will be downloaded.
+The same holds true for unwanted software and toolbars.
+Free downloads are notorious for trying to install unwanted extras or malware on your machine.
+Make important to pay attention to ALL of the files that will be downloaded when you download anything.

 6. You’re Sending Spam Email or Messages